-As part of Northern NSW Football’s competitions policy, players that are potentially disadvantaged from a physical perspective due to later biological maturity may be eligible to play in a lower age-group.
+As part of Northern NSW Football’s competitions policy, players that develop at a different rate from a physical perspective due to later biological maturity may be eligible to play in a lower age-group.

 Although players may be similar in terms of chronological age, their biological age can vary substantially due to the timing of their adolescent growth spurt.
-Late developers can be significantly disadvantaged from a physical standpoint (height, weight, speed, strength).
+Biological maturation testing allows players to develop their skills on a level playing field against an opposition more suited to their height, weight, speed and strength.

-To identify those who may be late-developing players, Northern NSW Football has worked with Football NSW and Dr Ric Lovell (PhD) to develop a two-step process.
+To identify those who may be eligible players, Northern NSW Football has worked with Football NSW and Dr Ric Lovell (PhD) to develop a two-step process.

-The below age groups will have the Biological Maturation principle apply for the 2022 season:
+The below age groups/playing categories will have the Biological Maturation principle apply for the 2024 season:

 Using the below video tutorials, all players are required to do a self-assessment and record their results when registering for a formal assessment.